Marvin Miller: Curt Flood

 Flood pressed forward with his suit and, as Miller predicted, became what later generations would figuratively call "radioactive".
-The MLBPA officially issued a statement supporting his legal battle, but none of his fellow players nor any of his friends came to his defense as the case Flood v.
+The case Flood v.
 Kuhn made its way to the Supreme Court in March 1972.
 Flood was represented by prominent labor lawyer Arthur Goldberg, a former Secretary of Labor, Permanent Representative to the United Nations, Associate Justice of the Supreme Court of the United States, and General Counsel of the United Steelworkers while Marvin Miller was the union's chief negotiator.

 Meanwhile, Miller took his union on a "lightning" strike on April Fools' Day 1972.
 From April 1 through April 13, the ballplayers simply stayed away from the ballparks while Miller negotiated with the owners.
 Baseball only resumed when the owners and players agreed on a $500,000 increase in pension fund payments.
 Owners agreed to add salary arbitration to the CBA.
 The total 86 exhibition and regular-season games that were missed over the entire 13-day period were never played because the league refused to pay the players for the time they were on strike.
 Most teams lost anywhere from six to eight games off their 162-game schedule.

 The Supreme Court decided against Flood by a 5–3–1 vote in June 1972.
 Flood sat out the 1970 season because no owner wanted to set a precedent by flagrantly disobeying the reserve clause.
 In 1971 he was signed by and played just 13 lackluster games for the Washington Senators.
 After that, a disgusted Flood never played Major League Baseball again.
 Twenty years later, Miller wrote in his memoir that Flood told the players union, "I think the change in black consciousness in recent years has made me more sensitive to injustice in every area of my life."
 Miller also said that Flood was primarily challenging the reserve clause as a professional ballplayer.